 The Teen Lures TV Newscast provides an excellent opportunity for middle and high school students to actively participate in preventing sexual crimes against teens and youth.
 Students serve as news anchors, offering their peers safety solutions in the face of troubling news.

-See sample "Authority, News Clip" on the right.
+See sample "Emergency Lure, News Clip" on the right.

-The Teen Lures TV Newscast consists of nine (9) video News Clips, each with a corresponding News Anchor Script.
-Each video News Clip reveals a technique sexual predators use to lure teens, college students, and even adults into sexual assault, abduction and worse.
+The Teen Lures TV Newscast consists of ten (10) video News Clips, each with a corresponding News Anchor Script.
+Each video News Clip reveals a technique sexual predators use to lure teens, college students, and even adults into sexual assault, abduction, trafficking and worse.
 Corresponding Anchor Scripts provide lead-ins and tags for each video News Clip.